chanakaHetti/chanakaHetti/README.md

 # Hi there, I'm Chanaka Hettiarachchi! 👋

-I'm a passionate JavaScript/TypeScript developer with over 7 years of experience, specializing in building modern web applications using React and Angular.
-I love exploring the latest technologies and frameworks to create innovative solutions.
+Self-motivated Test Driven TypeScript/ JavaScript and Python Developer in the Cloud environment.
+Expert in Object-Oriented Programming and Data Structures with hands-on Problem-Solving skills with over seven years of industry experience and AWS services with proven leadership and mentorship skills.

 ## 🔧 Technologies & Tools